 A limited number of on-campus employment opportunities are available within selected departments of the University.
 All on-campus employment is coordinated by the Human Resources Department within the school.

 You must submit a job application to the H/R Department and schedule an interview.
-Successful applicants will be able to start the on-campus job the next quarter.
+Successful applicants will be able to start the on-campus job the next term.

 Curricular Practical Training (CPT) is a required internship or practicum that is offered by sponsoring employers through agreements with the University.
 CPT must either be required by your degree program or you must receive course credit for the internship.